Writing Formal Invitation Letters for Meetings

 - Create appreciation gift note cards.
 Whether it's an arrival gift or a pillow gift, every appreciation gift should have its gift note card.
 It is an opportunity to reinforce "thank you" messages and make your guests feel extra special.
 It's helpful to incorporate wording and messages that reflect the theme of the event itself.

 - Create individual departure notices.
 On the day prior to departure, deliver notices to guest rooms that remind them when they will depart, including flight number and departure time.
 It provides an opportunity to fix any last minute errors that may have been overlooked during the scheduling of logistics.

 - Make sure you have a great graphic designer and an online registration process.
 The challenge still today is that many different online event registration systems exist, but they either require a lot of customization or the use of third-party systems are still considered a bit pricey on a per invite basis.
 That's why many planners still rely on their home-grown tools and resources.

 - Find yourself a great stationery shop.
-Although organizations are moving more and more to the use of electronic forms of communication, that still doesn't replace the impact that printed invitations and event materials deliver.
+Although organizations are moving to electronic communication, that still doesn't replace the impact of printed invitations and event materials.
 Look for stationery that will compliment your event theme, and vary the styles of paper and sizes to create more interest and drama.
 Your guests will notice the effort.

 - Create a template and replicate from there.
 Planners should create a template invitation letters and materials, and simply update new events from the templates of previous programs and events.
 Of course, new stationery, graphics, text, etc., should be selected and used, so there is a certain amount of customization required each time.